-Class 2 medicines recall drug alert of Zantac (POM) products
+Class 2 pharmacy level medicines recall for Zantac (POM) products

-Patient safety update: Class 2 recall of Zantac products – actions to take for pharmacy teams dispensing/supplying these products
+Patient safety update: Class 2 pharmacy level medicines recall for Zantac products – actions to take for pharmacy teams dispensing/supplying these products

 A Class 2 medicines recall drug alert (Ref: EL(19)A/24) has been issued by the Medicines and Healthcare products Regulatory Agency (MHRA) for all unexpired stock of four Zantac products listed in the table below — this is a pharmacy level recall alert which requires action within 48 hours of the alert being issued on 8 October 2019: